rfwatson/solar-toolkit/README.md

-# goodwe-go
+# solar-toolkit

-A small project to read data from a Goodwe solar inverter using Go.
-Based on https://pypi.org/project/goodwe/.
+A side project to collect, transport and store data from a Goodwe solar inverter.